day8/re-frame/docs/clojurescript.md

 When you are used to imperative, in-place modification of data, it can initially be mysterfying as to how you can achieve anything.
 Rest assured, you can.

-More experiements.
+More experiments.
 If we evaluate this:
 ```cljs
 (assoc (assoc score :c 3) :d 4)
 ```